Distributed electricity Generation with LNG

 In Africa, however, with its erratic electricity supply, it sure is a very sexy proposition.
 Being in control of your primary fuel supply that will give you the electrical stability you crave is going to be of paramount importance.

-LNG is gong to push a lot of buttons here as it’s not a generalized fuel used for many other applications.
+LNG is going to push a lot of buttons here as it’s not a generalized fuel used for many other applications.
 Essentially, if you don’t have specialized equipment able to run on LNG, the fuel becomes completely useless to anyone who is not specifically equipped.

 Why is that important?